Fredpwol/Reverse-Shell/README.md

 ## Commands
 - list => list all connected devices
-- select => select a connected device from it's id
+- select => select a connected device from it's id by
 - download => download a file to the server from the remote system give the path.
 - send => send a file from the server to the client system.
 - quit => exit from a client session

 > PS: This was made for educational and it support intentions only.
-I do not support any type of crimnal behaviours and will not support it in any ways.
+I do not support any type of crimnal behaviours.